gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 of the kind of dream a sand miser would put in a young man's head.
 "She and he are never speak about the horse.
 But here, she is generous.
 He may have this."
 And she points at a nag that even a Thindi wouldn't have ridden.
-No idea where she found it---it sure as both hells hadn't come down from the Black Grass with us---but one of her nephews had already put my saddle on it, and three more of them had just casually drifted over to stand nearby in case I made a fuss.
+No idea where she found it—it sure as both hells hadn't come down from the Black Grass with us—but one of her nephews had already put my saddle on it, and three more of them had just casually drifted over to stand nearby in case I made a fuss.

 I didn't live through the siege of Armaq by being stupid about odds.
 I smiled